 /də/:

-The verbal prefixes /hə/ and /də/ are probably phonologically reduced forms of /hɑ/ and /dæ/ respectively.
+The verbal prefixes /hə/ and /də/ are probably phonologically reduced forms of /hɒ/ and /dæ/ respectively (at least from a diachronic perspective).
 All of these verbal prefixes are very uncommon compared to /bæ/ and its reduced form /bə/, suggesting that /bæ/ is the default verbal prefix and the rest are the marked forms, possibly carrying semantic information at least in earlier forms of the language.
-This is further supported by the fact that in Mazandarani’s sister language, Gilaki, the verbal prefix /bə/ is in complementary distribution with the other less common verbal prefixes in some tenses (e.g. past simple), but even though it disappears in negated forms, the other verbal prefixes co-occur with the negation morpheme (see Rastorgueva, 2012).
+This is further supported by the fact that in Mazandarani’s sister language, Gilaki, the verbal prefix /bə/ never co-occurs with the other less common verbal prefixes in some verb forms (e.g. past simple), but other verbal prefixes do (see Rastorgueva, 2012).

 References